dvudd/CI_PP2/README.md

 # DUNGEONS AND DICES
 **BILD FRÅN AMIRESPONSIVE**
-[DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player fights their way through enemies
+[DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player fights their way through enemies.
 ## User Stories
+As a first time user I want to:
+As a returning user I want to:
 ## Features

 ## Future Features
 While the game is fully funcional there is many ways to improve the experience
+- Selectable characters
+	- A Fighter with high defense but medium damage
+	- A Thief with a chance to dodge incoming damage
+	- A Wizard with low defense but high damage spells
 - More player abilites, with different cooldowns.
-- Selectable characters, maybe a wizard that can cast spells or a Rogue that can hide to avoid damage.
-- Equipable items
+- Equipable items that the player can find along the way
 	- Better weapons
 	- Better Armor
 	- Better healing potions